Experience Conservatory. Experience Chicago.

 The letter can also be uploaded by the applicant on the application portal after submitting the application form.

 High School Transcript

-After you have submitted the application form, you will gain access to the application portal.
-Please use the "upload materials" section on the application portal to upload a copy of the student's transcript.
+As part of your application, you will be asked to upload a copy of your student transcript.
+This can be an unofficial copy.
+Please use the "upload materials" section on the application portal to upload your copy.
 The transcript should be as up-to-date as possible.